 Gene Replacement Therapy for Barth Syndrome

-Dr. Pacak presented at the 2018 BSF conference describing the vectors that will be used for any clinical trial.
+Dr. Pacak presented at the 2018 BSF conference describing the therapeutic package designed to deliver to heart and skeletal muscles.

 While we are closer to realizing the potential of gene replacement therapy as a viable treatment, there are many questions still to be answered by the teams developing these therapies.
 Below are some FAQs that may help you understand this potentially revolutionary therapy.